 How are parents involved in the setting/school/college?
 How can I be involved?

 We aim to work in close collaboration with parents, as the most effective progress will be made by children where home and school are working together.
 We believe that a pupil’s education is a partnership between parents and staff, therefore we aim to keep communication channels open and communicate regularly.

 Who can I contact for further information?

-If you need more general information about the school please contact the School Office on 01252 832100 or email@example.com to arrange a tour of the facilities.
+If you are considering your child joining the school the first point of contact is the School Office on 01252 832100 or email@example.com to arrange a tour of the facilities.